ucabcnd/ForVector/README.md

           -node.js
           -Docker Desktop
           -Python 3.9 or higher(will need FASTAPI and uvicorn installed)
 2. To start the frontend simply 'docker-compose build' and 'docker-compose up' from the main directory.
-The front-end should start on your localhost port 3000
+The front-end should start on your localhost port 3000, the api on port 8000
-3. To start the backend navigate to "BackEnd\venv\Scripts" in a terminal, run activate.bat to activate the python virtual environment
-4. Navigate to "\BackEnd" run the following command 'uvicorn api:api --reload'
-5. In browser, run the app by navigating to 'http://localhost:3000'
+3. In browser, run the app by navigating to 'http://localhost:3000'